evoxtorm/BLOG/README.md

 ## Summary

-It contains series of Blogs related to programming.
+It contains series of Blogs.

 ## Topics